masternodeh/0-docs/docs/relay/relaylaunch.md

 -	Fast transfer
 -	Continue with the Gas Token Airdrop for being able to do a few trades on the destination chain

+### Relay at the center of DeFi

+With many different live operational chains (+ new ones coming up, like DOT, ADA) where dApps are being developped (like DEXes for example), there is a need to move assets from chain to chain: Interoperability is paramount to solving the issue of fragmented liquidity accross chains.
+Arbitrage opportunities as wekll will become seamless and price can be constantly balanced on all of the popular chains.

+RELAY can become a major hub:
+* Users go the RELAY dApp and cross chain from there
+* BaaS ("bridge as a service"): The RELAY bridge is integrated in partners' dApps and when a user does a cross chain operation on the partners' dApps, (s)he doesn't even know that the tokens are transfered through the RELAY bridge.

 ### Website/url

 A new website will be live soon: https://www.relaychain.com/